WorldScript

 WorldScript is the multilingual text rendering engine for Apple Macintosh's classic Mac OS, before Mac OS X was introduced.

 Starting with version 7.1, Apple unified the implementation of non-Roman script systems in a programming interface called WorldScript.
 WorldScript I was used for all one-byte character sets and WorldScript II for two-byte sets.
 Support for new script systems was added by so-called Language Kits.
 Some kits were provided with foreign versions of the system software, and others were sold by Apple and third parties.
 Application support for WorldScript was not universal, since building in support was a significant task.

-In 8.5, full Unicode support was added to Mac OS through an API called ATSUI.
+In 8.5, full Unicode support was added to Mac OS through an API called Apple Type Services for Unicode Imaging (ATSUI).
 However, WorldScript remained the dominant technology for international text until Mac OS X, because of limited application support for ATSUI.

 Legacy

 Good international support gave a marketing edge to word-processing programs such as Nisus Writer and programs using the WASTE text engine, because Microsoft Word prior to version 2001 was not WorldScript aware.